awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-upload-application.md

 1. In the **Region** list, choose the target region, and then choose **Create**\.

-### Give permissions to the Amazon S3 bucket and your IAM user<a name="tutorials-windows-upload-application-create-s3-bucket-grant-permission"></a>
+### Give permissions to the Amazon S3 bucket and your AWS account<a name="tutorials-windows-upload-application-create-s3-bucket-grant-permission"></a>

 You must have permissions to upload to the Amazon S3 bucket\.
 You can specify these permissions through an Amazon S3 bucket policy\.
 For example, in the following Amazon S3 bucket policy, using the wildcard character \(\*\) allows AWS account `111122223333` to upload files to any directory in the Amazon S3 bucket named `codedeploydemobucket`: